Elkokonut/AR-music/README.md

 Web AR application that let user interact with instruments to produce sounds and link gestures to sounds.

-This project has been carried out during our interships at [OCTO Technology](https://www.octo.com/).
+This project has been carried out during our internships at [OCTO Technology](https://www.octo.com/).

 ## 👁️&nbsp; Demo